DonovanDeSmedt/trac-ex-full/README.md

 ## Post-Processing CSS

-All your CSS files are automatically vendor prefixed through [Autoprefixer](https://github.com/postcss/autoprefixer) so you don’t need to worry about it.
+All your CSS files are automatically vendor prefixed when working with styled-components so you don’t need to worry about it.

 For example, this: